sanjaykukreti136/Movies-App-Api-Server/readme.md

 # Steps
 - Download the api and store the code in a folder with small letter and no spaces, open the folder in vscode and in terminal write npm install.
+- After that run the command node server.